Mask Mandates in Effect

 Utah state parks

-State parks are open to all visitors — except those state parks under a local health order restriction See the latest information.
+State parks are open to all visitors — except those state parks under a local health order restriction.
+See the latest information.

+Salt Lake City is in the yellow "Low Risk" phase.
 Consult this resource for the latest local directives and orders governing each county.
 In addition:

 - Dine-in is permitted and eating establishments are exercising extreme precautions.